isaacthetroll/Isaac_BlueStampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>->

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+## Summary
+For my second milestone, I got my IoT Air Pollution Monitor connected to Adafruit IO.
+Thanks to this, I now know that the device is capable of sending data to Adafruit IO.
+I used a feed called test to try testing if the device could send data to the Adafruit IO website.
+For some reason, it would randomly disconnect at times, but it clearly works.

+## Challenges
+At first, the device would not connect to the internet.
+Turns out, the code from the guide did not work properly.
+I had to alter it a bit before it would connect to the internet, I had to go find the libraries several times.
+Some of the code was wrong as it used the wrong pins, so I had to alter that and check the instructions for where all the pins were at.
+It was only then when I finally got the problem fixed.

+## Next Steps
+Since I know I can connect the device to Adafruit IO, I will try and complete this project and get all the sensors working.

 # First Milestone